Browse Articles

 If you don’t want to use the default slide size, here’s how to change it:

-- Go to the Design tab on the ribbon and click Slide Size.
-Or, click the slide size dimensions link in the lower-left corner.
+1. Go to the Design tab on the ribbon and click Slide Size.
+Or, click the slide size dimensions link in the lower-left corner of your screen.

-- When the Slide Size window appears, choose an option from the Preset selector.
+2. When the Slide Size window appears, choose an option from the Preset selector.
+The following preset slide sizes work best for these types of projects:

-- Choose Custom to enter the width and height in pixels, up to a maximum of 2,047 x 2,047.
+• Custom for flexibility (enter the width and height in pixels, up to a maximum of 2,047 x 2,047)

-- Mark the Lock aspect ratio box to maintain the current proportions for objects with locked aspect ratios when resizing.
+1. Optional: Mark the Lock aspect ratio box to maintain the current proportions for objects that have locked aspect ratios.

-- Mark the box labeled Scale existing content to fit if you have slide content that you want to fit proportionately within the new size.
-Objects that have locked aspect ratios will maintain their ratios.
+2. Optional: Mark the Scale existing content to fit box to fit the existing slide content proportionately within the new slide size.
+Objects that have locked aspect ratios will maintain their proportions.
 Objects that don’t have locked aspect ratios may change shape, depending on the slide size you choose.

-- If you’re using text autofit improvements, we recommend using the 16:9 (960x540) slide size preset or larger to avoid scroll bars.
+• If you’re using text autofit improvements, we recommend using a 16:9 slide size preset or larger to avoid scroll bars.

 How Player Features Affect Published Size